There are few foods that are as nourishing to me as Miso.

 There is another amazing feature of the miso-making process, and that is the production of tamari.
 This dark liquid is a brine created during fermentation and it surrounds the aging miso in the vats both large and small.
 It sounds simple, but this sauce explodes with a potent, savory flavor.
 Rich with umami and full of live cultures, it has been finding its way into many of my recipes, marinades, soups – everywhere!

 I left the American Miso Co. with a bottle of tamari and a variety of miso pastes to try.
-I’ve been playing around with these versatile ingredient for a while, and I look forward to sharing those recipes with you very soon!
+I’ve been playing around with these versatile ingredients for a while, and I look forward to sharing those recipes with you very soon!